mvolkmann/blog/src/hyperscript.md

 - expressions: can include three kinds of values

   - numbers
-  - strings in double quotes
+  - strings in single or double quotes
   - array literals with the syntax `[value1, value2, ...]`
   - element id references: `#some-id`
   - CSS class references: `.some-class`